-Varsity Tutors offers Reading tutoring by highly credentialed tutors in New York City, NY.
-We'll help you learn Reading through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience Reading tutoring by highly credentialed tutors in New York City, NY.
+Top tutors will help you learn Reading through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected Reading Tutors in New York City, NY

 Talented Reading tutors are nearby and highly prepared to assist you in your educational journey.
 They hail from the highest caliber of schools including MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and other highly ranked institutions.

 Mc Gill University - International Development/Sociology

 Sarah Lawrence - Writing

 Our educational director will pinpoint learning styles, map out goals and plans to target specific areas for improvement.

 IDENTIFYING INSTRUCTIONAL PRIORITIES